 Third Annual Laudato sì Challenge To Focus on Preventing Forced Displacement

-May 30, 2019 — San Francisco, Calif. — Taking up the challenges of Pope Francis’ 2015 encyclical letter Laudato sì, the third annual Laudato sì Challenge seeks to prevent forced displacement by empowering one million families to remain in their homes by 2021 — supporting the vision of the Sustainable Development Goals “as a human dignity narrative, that leaves no one behind.”
-By focusing on prevention, The Challenge addresses the root causes of forced displacement: poverty, persecution, education, conflict and environmental degradation, and will pursue its goal along two tracks: 1. selecting and supporting high-quality, later-stage enterprise solutions; and 2. securing new, specific and measurable “Commitments to Impact.”
+November 29, 2019 — Rome, Italy— Taking up the challenges of Pope Francis’ 2015 encyclical letter Laudato sì, the third annual Laudato sì Challenge seeks to address forced displacement by empowering one million people to “be the protagonists in their own solutions” by 2021 — supporting the vision of the Sustainable Development Goals “as a human dignity narrative, that leaves no one behind.”
+With an emphasis on prevention, The Challenge addresses the root causes of forced displacement: poverty, persecution, education, conflict and environmental degradation, and will pursue its goal along three tracks: 1. announcing and accelerating new, specific, measurable and accountable “Commitments to Impact”; 2. catalyzing 30 new public/private/faith sector partnerships; and 3. driving 100% participation — of time, treasure and/or talent — at its annual event in Rome.
+The Laudato sì Challenge is under the patronage of His Eminence Cardinal Peter Kodwo Turkson, Prefect of the Holy See Dicastery for Promoting Integral Human Development and Msgr.
+Robert J. Vitillo, Secretary General of the International Catholic Migration Commission.

 “Pope Francis’ hope is to see the challenges of Laudato sì taken up in credible initiatives and actions.
-The Laudato sì CHALLENGE is one such bold response!” — Cardinal Peter Turkson, Prefect of The Dicastery for Promoting Integral Human Development
+The Laudato sì CHALLENGE is one such bold response!” — Cardinal Peter Turkson, Prefect of The Dicastery for Promoting Integral Human Development, and patron of The Laudato si’ Challenge

 “Blue like an Orange Sustainable Capital shares the vision of the Laudato sì Challenge, that a new investment paradigm must emerge after the crisis to support the sustainable development of our planet and the people living on it,” said its CEO, Bertrand Badré.
 “We must work together and encourage more people to join this movement to make, thanks to finance, a real difference.
 Joining together with the first group of partners is an important next step to continue to build a solid foundation for what comes next.”